IDoget/Roblox-LootQuest-Macro/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Bug reporting:

-Any issues you have please message me on discord IDoget#6840.
+Any issues or questions you have please message me on discord IDoget#6840.